 Email Authentication Checker

-Check SPF, DKIM, DMARC, and MX DNS records for a domain to find email authentication and deliverability issues.
+Check SPF, DKIM, DMARC, and MX DNS records for a domain to identify email authentication, alignment, and deliverability issues.

 Check a domain